 In 2013 he competed in the IBJJF World Championship, placing third in his division.
 Also during this time, he began teaching Jiu Jitsu as an Assistant Coach in the Kids "Zoo-Jitsu" and Adults Fundamentals programs.
 It was Professor Andrew’s experience as a coach inspired him to study education and earn a degree in kinesiology at the University of Maryland.

 Professor Andrew is extremely consistent in his own training and approaches all he does with a high level of excellence.
 He wears multiple hats at the Team Passos.
 As Academy Manager he makes sure everything runs smoothly and is always a friendly face to greet everyone when they walk in.
 As an Instructor, he has an ability to explain the details of each position very well and is able to tailor his teaching style to the student.
 He enjoys helping the students understand the basic concepts and skills to provide them with a foundational knowledge of the sport.

-Coach Jason is a purple belt under Professor Tony Passos.
+Coach Jason is a brown belt under Professor Tony Passos.
 Being a fan of MMA, he loved the submissions and grappling the most.
-Realizing how effective the ground game is led him to try out Jiu Jitsu and he has been hooked every since.
+Realizing how effective the ground game is led him to try out Jiu Jitsu and he has been hooked ever since.

 Coach Jason shares that: “Jiu Jitsu has been a catalyst for my personal development and I am a much better human being today because of Jiu Jitsu and the great team I am surrounded by.
 My favorite part of coaching is the opportunity to positively influence the students — the same way I have been positively influenced through training and access to a great team.
 I wholeheartedly believe that Jiu Jitsu can change someone’s life.
 Everyone at Team Passos will welcome you into the family with open arms as soon as you walk through the doors and will work with you to achieve all your goals both on the mat and off.”